Select, then Balance: Exploring Exogenous Variable Modeling of Spatio-Temporal Forecasting: Experiments

-\textbf{Protocol.} By default, we use the previous 24 steps of historical data to predict data for the next 24 steps (\ie, 1-day), and evaluate using mean absolute error (MAE), root mean square error (RMSE), mean relative error (MRE), and mean absolute percentage error (MAPE).
-Moreover, to measure the long-term generalization of the model in real-world deployments, we also perform rolling evaluations over 2 and 3 days without retraining.
-For the baselines, we use the parameter settings recommended in their papers and fine-tune them.
-For \model, we set the number of gated experts to 4 and the hidden size to 64.
-To ensure fairness, each experiment is repeated five times, and results are reported as the mean $\text{{$\pm$} standard deviation}$.
-Best results are highlighted in \firstres{bold pink} and the second-best in \secondres{underlined blue}.
-For more details on the protocol, see Appendix ~\ref{appendix_protocol}.
+\textbf{Protocol.} We use the past 24 steps to forecast the next 24 steps (\ie, 1-day) and report MAE, RMSE, MAPE, and MRE.
+To assess long-term robustness, we additionally perform 2- and 3-day rolling forecasts without retraining.
+Baseline models follow their recommended settings.
+For \model, we use 4 gated experts and hidden size 64.
+Each experiment is run five times; we report mean $\text{{$\pm$} standard deviation}$.
+Best results appear in \firstres{bold blue}, second-best in \secondres{underlined green}.
+Full protocol details can be found in Appendix~\ref{appendix_protocol}.